⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Price/Sales (TTM)0.27The Price/Sales ratio compares the company's market capitalization to its revenue over the past twelve months, often used for companies with volatile or negative earnings.
+Price/Sales (TTM)0.22The price-to-sales ratio (trailing twelve months) compares the company's market capitalization to its revenue, often used for companies with inconsistent or negative earnings.

-Price/Book (MRQ)0.61The Price/Book ratio compares the market value of a company's stock to its book value per share, indicating how investors value the company's assets.
+Price/Book (MRQ)0.45The price-to-book ratio (most recent quarter) compares a company's market value to its book value, indicating how investors value its net assets.

-EV/EBITDA12.55Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization.
+EV/EBITDA11.69Enterprise Value to EBITDA measures the total value of a company (including debt) relative to its earnings before interest, taxes, depreciation, and amortization, providing a comprehensive valuation metric.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.